leafOfTree/react-int/docs/apis.md

     - `namespace: String` An identify which is used as key to shape state to small ones.
 It should be prefixed to action type as `namespace/type` in `dispatch` and `put`.
 If `dispatch` or `put` is provided by `react-int` function argument, the prefix can be omitted.

-    - `state: Object` An object to initial model state
+    - `state: Object` An object to initial model state.
-    - `reducers?: Object` Key is the action type, and value is the reducer function.
+    - `reducers?: Object`
+        - `key` Action type.
+        - `value: (state: Object, action: Object) => newState: Object` Reducer function.

+    - `effects?: Object` A container of worker sagas.
+This is different from the redux-saga effects.

+        - `key` Action type.
-    - `effects?: Object` Key is the action type, and value is the worker saga.
-The watcher saga treat these effects in `takeEvery` way.
-This is different from the effects concept of redux-saga.
+        - `value: (action: Object, effectCreators: Object)` Worker saga.
+The watcher sagas treat these in `takeEvery` way. `effectCreators`'s properties are `call`, `put` and `select`.

     - `latests?: Object` Same as `effects` but in `takeLatest` way.
     - `leadings?: Object` Same as `effects` but in `takeLeading` way.
-    - `sagas?: Object` Write watcher sagas and take full advantage of redux-saga.
+    - `sagas?: Object` Write watcher and worker sagas and take full advantage of redux-saga.
     - `init?: (dispatch: (action: Object), onError: (error: Error))` If provided, it will be called on model initial.

 ### Models Example